-There are a couple of ways to get to there but the most scenic one, in my opinion, is hiking from Le Bouchon Beach which provides incredible views over the southeast coastline of Mauritius.
+There are a couple of ways to get there but the most scenic one, in my opinion, is hiking from Le Bouchon Beach which provides incredible views over the southeast coastline of Mauritius.

 Keep reading to know exactly how to hike to Pont Naturel in Mauritius!